lindsaymacvean/dotnet_exemplar/README.md

 docker ps
 ```

 4. The connection string in `appsettings.Development.json` is already configured to use this SQL Server instance.
+If you want to query manually then try [DBeaver](https://dbeaver.io/download/)

 5. To stop the container when you're done:
 ```bash